Climb Denali! – Discounts Available on Select 2027 Trips. Click for details.

 RedPoint Rescue Travel Insurance

-Click here to Purchase Ripcord.
+Click here to purchase Ripcord.

-Why does AAI so highly recommend travel insurance?
+Why does AAI recommend travel insurance?

-We urge you to view the program that you have booked with us as an investment, and very much urge you to protect this investment.
+We urge you to view the program that you have booked with us as an investment, and we urge you to protect this investment.
 The cost of the insurance is minimal, especially when compared with the magnitude of financial loss in the event that you need to cancel your trip.

 Why does AAI recommend the comprehensive plan?

 We recommend the Comprehensive Plan (rather than the Trip Interruption Post Departure Return Air only up to $1000 Plan) because pre-trip illnesses and injuries are the most common cause of losses on these programs.
-Additionally, most if not all of the the many parts of the Comprehensive Plan are likely to be useful including:
+Additionally, most if not all of the many parts of the Comprehensive Plan are likely to be useful, including:

-Travel Baggage Coverage: There are some things to consider in relation to Travel Baggage that are not found in your application leaflet: Travel Baggage will insure your luggage and belongings during your entire trip, whereas coverage you get from an airline will only ensure compensation for baggage lost during your air travel.
-It's a good idea to check with your airline ahead of time to see whether their policy of compensation suits you (some airlines will give cash for a loss while others will only give you an air ticket for the amount of loss).
+There are some things to consider in relation to Travel Baggage that are not found in your application leaflet: Travel Baggage will insure your luggage and belongings during your entire trip, whereas coverage you get from an airline will only ensure compensation for baggage lost during your air travel.
+It’s a good idea to check with your airline ahead of time to see whether their policy of compensation suits you (some airlines will give cash for a loss while others will only give you an air ticket for the amount of loss).

 Is it important to save documentation for potential claims?

 Keep in mind before, during, and after your travels that insurance companies need documentation for any claim you make.
-If you get sick during your travels see a doctor within 12 hours of the onset of your illness (or as soon as is possible) and get a letter from him or her; if you can't get to the airport due to adverse weather conditions, cut out an article on the weather from the local paper; hang onto receipts.
+If you get sick during your travels, see a doctor within 12 hours of the onset of your illness (or as soon as is possible) and get a letter from him or her; if you can’t get to the airport due to adverse weather conditions, cut out an article on the weather from the local paper; hang onto receipts.

 Get a quote here.